Anna Bligh: After politics

-In 2014, Bligh was appointed CEO of YWCA New South Wales., a not-for-profit organisation striving to end domestic violence and build a safer world for women and children.
+In 2014, Bligh was appointed CEO of YWCA New South Wales, a not-for-profit organisation striving to end domestic violence and build a safer world for women and children.

 In 2017, she was made CEO of the Australian Banking Association.

-As CEO, Bligh led the industry's response to the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, setting out to strengthen bank culture and rebuild trust.

-When the Royal Commission interim report was released, Bligh described it as a “day of shame” for the industry and vowed to do “whatever it takes” to regain trust and move the industry from a selling culture to a service culture.

-She oversaw the development of an updated Banking Code of Practice and worked with the industry to deliver significant reform.

-In 2020, Bligh led the banking sector's response to COVID-19.
-For the first time, Australian banks agreed to a unified response to assist customers experiencing hardship as a result of the pandemic.
-Banks agreed to pause loan repayments on almost one million mortgage and business loans for at least six months.
-The ABA also worked with regulators to ensure that deferred loans would not affect a customer's credit rating.
-Bligh described the loan deferrals as “a multi-billion dollar lifeline” for customers.

-Bligh attributed the banks’ response to COVID-19 to their strong “financial firepower” and their role in the wake of the Royal Commission.
+In August 2025, she retired from the role and was succeeded by the former Liberal senator and finance minister Simon Birmingham.

-Personal
+Personal life

 On 8 June 2013, Bligh announced that she had been diagnosed with non-Hodgkin lymphoma.

 Bligh's memoir, "Through The Wall", was published in April 2015.

-In 2017 Bligh was appointed a Companion of the Order of Australia for eminent service to the Parliament of Queensland, particularly as Premier, to infrastructure development and education reform, as an advocate for the role of women in public life, and to the not-for-profit sector.
+In 2017, Bligh was appointed a Companion of the Order of Australia for eminent service to the Parliament of Queensland, particularly as Premier, to infrastructure development and education reform, as an advocate for the role of women in public life, and to the not-for-profit sector.

-Bligh holds Honorary Doctorates from the University of Queensland and Griffith University.

-She is a non-executive director of Medibank Private and a board member of the International Banking Federation (IBFed).